 Please refer to O.S.
 Map English Lakes 1:25000.
 N.E.
-Sheet before setting off and bring a compass – particularly useful for finding your way down to the chimney if it clouds over.
+Sheet before setting off and bring a compass – particularly useful for finding your way back down to the chimney if it clouds over.
 Raise (343175) is reached from Glenridding (386169) via Greenside Mines (365174).
-On reaching the mines follow the footpath for Sticks Pass, up the hill to your right.
+On reaching the mines follow the footpath for Sticks Pass, up the steep hill to your right.

 When reaching the area you will find the club hut (345177).
 Raise can also be reached from the west by a footpath from the Thirlmere side.Depart from Stybeck (318189) at the junction of the A591 and B5322.Take the footpath for Sticks Pass.When reaching the top of the pass (343183) the tow is in a south easterly direction approx 140deg SSE.This route is slightly further and steeper than the Greenside approach but can offer excellent sliding back down.

 Do not rely solely on Googlemaps or GPS devices and be aware that cloud can descend suddenly making visibility very poor.
-If this happens, it can be easy to stray off the path if you do not have a map or compass.
+If this happens, it can be easy to stray off the route if you do not have a map or compass.

 Inexperienced Skiers /Boarders should not attempt the climb unless accompanied by someone who is familiar with winter conditions and can navigate in white-outs, or knows the area well.
 In icy conditions crampons are strongly advised when traversing steep slopes.